Sralud/Sralud/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Sralud&label=Profile%20views&color=0e75b6&style=flat" alt="Sralud" /> </p>

 <h3 align="left">Introduction</h3>
-<p align="left">Hey there!
-I'm a beginner coder with a passion for learning more about coding and web development.
+<p align="left">Hello, World! 👋 I'm a beginner coder with a passion for learning more about coding and web development.
 I've been working with C, Python, and Java, and I have a foundational knowledge of HTML, CSS, and JavaScript.
-I'm focused on honing my skills and expanding my knowledge in both coding and design.
+I'm focused on honing my skills and expanding my knowledge in both coding and design to create projects that are not only functional but also visually appealing.
+Let's build something amazing together! 🌟

 - 📚: Currently studying at **University of Science and Technology of Southern Philippines**